Historical things to do in London

 Living in the present is pretty great.
 But do you ever think about what it was like to live in the past?
-Frilly sleeves, garish wigs, and opulent palaces do have their charm.
+Frilly sleeves, garish wigs and opulent palaces do have their charm.
 While time travel is still not a thing, there's always the opportunity to visit old things that still exist.
 And look at them.
 Maybe even learn something about them too.
-And if you're a London resident, or visiting the city from further shores, you've an abundance of history to dive into.
+And London has absolutely loads of them.
 So, history buffs, crack out the monocle and read this handy digital parchment we've put together.
 You want historical things to do in London?
 We've got historical things to do in London!
-These are some of the best.
+These are some of the best, including…

 • The Tower of London